One on One meetings: The Ultimate Guide for Managers

 Let’s try to answer this question by first understanding what managers want to achieve to become great from good.

 To be a great manager, you need to be a people’s & result-oriented person – implying you truly care for your team and at the same time are always in the quest for progressing to achieve best results.

 But how do you ensure your team feels they are valued and cared for, so that they are always striving to give their best to produce the greatest results?

 While there are many other routes like leadership training, seminars, learning from peers, to help you manage your team, nothing works as effectively as regular and high-quality one on one meetings with your direct reports.

 Andy Grove, former CEO & co-founder of Intel, in his book ‘High Output Management’, says,

-Based on our interactions and learnings while working with a number of managers, we have summarized five main things you can achieve by having meaningful one-on-ones with your employees.
+Based on our interactions and learnings while working with a number of managers, we have summarized five main benefits of effective one on one meetings with your employees.